 Recycling Ambassadors Program

-The New Leaf Collaborative is working with the City of Martinez, Republic Services, and the Martinez Unified School District to implement CalRecycle’s highly competitive Beverage Container Recycle Grant Program.
-Martinez is one of only two cities to successfully apply for the 2015 funding.
+New Leaf Collaborative is working with the City of Martinez, Republic Services, and the Martinez Unified School District to divert recycled materials and organics from going in the landfill and into our watershed.

 Integrated Watershed Education Program

 The City of Martinez and the New Leaf Collaborative have joined efforts to 1) implement an essential element of the Clean Water Program, which serves to radically reduce or eliminate pollutants from entering the municipal storm drain system; and 2) to encourage citizens to meet the 25% mandatory reduction of water use to conserve water resources.
 This plan includes the facilitation of high school internships that provided water quality and water conservation education to students within in the Martinez Unified School District.

 - Build and maintain an effective partnership that encourages collaboration between city employees and K-12 educators

 - Create and implement an education plan that addresses the need to radically reduce or eliminate pollutants from the city’s storm drain system and reduces landfill waste.

 - Link youth to job skills, employment, internships, and mentorships while providing pathways to work in the 21st-century market.